runpod/janitor/docs/planning/004_add_new_feature.md

 agent system, so that I can efficiently implement consistent infrastructure and functionality across multiple worker repositories.

-## Epic

-This user story is part of the "RunPod Worker Repository Auto Maintenance" epic, which aims to create automated tools for maintaining and validating RunPod worker repositories.

 ## Description

 Extend the existing system to: